deephyper/benchmark/lib/JAHSBench/README.md

 The benchmark can be run to tune a single objective (``valid-acc``) or three objectives (``valid-acc``, ``latency``, and ``size_MB``).
+*Note that in the original JAHS-Bench-201 benchmark, there are only 2 objectives and ``size_MB`` is not included as an objective.*

 For further information, see: